isra00/plesk_datadog_metrics/README.md

 At this moment, just a few metrics are implemented:

-* Traffic per domain for the current month
+* Traffic per domain for the current month (traffic_domain_month.php)
-* Number of domains
+* Number of domains (count_domains.php)
-* Number of clients
+* Number of clients (count_clients.php)
-* Number of mailboxes
+* Number of mailboxes (count_mailboxes.php)

 Of course, you can add your own metrics.
 It's very simple!
-Just create a new script with the [Skeleton](https://github.com/DataDog/php-datadogstatsd/blob/master/skeleton.php) and implement whichever metric you want.
+Just create a new script with the [Skeleton](https://github.com/isra00/plesk_datadog_metrics/blob/master/skeleton.php) and implement whichever metric you want.

 Feel free to contact me at isra00 AT gmail DOT com if you want to have new metrics.
 I will try to implement them.